Do You Know (What It Takes)

-"Do You Know (What It Takes)" is a song by Swedish singer and songwriter Robyn, released as the third single from her debut studio album, Robyn Is Here (1996).
+"Do You Know (What It Takes)" is a song by Swedish singer and songwriter Robyn, released as the third single from her debut studio album, Robyn Is Here (1995).
 In Sweden, it was issued as Robyn's third single in January 1996, while in the United States, it was released as her debut single the following year.
 The song was written by Robyn, Herbie Crichlow, Denniz Pop, and Max Martin, and it was produced by Pop and Martin.

 In Robyn's native Sweden, "Do You Know (What It Takes)" was her second top-10 hit, peaking at number 10.
 It was her first top-10 single in the United States, reaching number seven on the Billboard Hot 100.
 In August 1998, the single was certified gold in the US by the Recording Industry Association of America (RIAA) for sales of 500,000 copies.
 The single was slightly less successful in the United Kingdom, peaking at number 26 after a re-release in August 1997.
+Two different versions of the music video for the song were produced; the US version was directed by Kevin Bray.